Why be a fellow?

 Watch the video series about life as a fellow, how to apply, and more!

 Benefits of being a fellow

 Gain hands-on policy experience in a challenging assignment.
 This fellowship is a transformative career opportunity.
 Fellows are a respected and coveted cadre in the federal policy arena.
 See what fellows learn and accomplish in our newsletter, Fellowship Focus.

 Become a member of an influential network of fellows.
 The AAAS S&T Policy Fellow network is a powerful force in every realm: government, industry, academia, and the nonprofit sector.
 Current fellows convene regularly for Professional Development events, participate in Affinity Groups, and network, collaborate and share resources.
 Alumni participate in a number of activities including symposia, networking, and Affinity Groups.
-All fellows use FellowsCentral, a password-protected online community, to connect and collaborate with each other via listservs, a blog, discussion forums, and more.
+All fellows use FellowsCentral, a password-protected online community, to connect and collaborate with each other, publish blogs and podcasts, and more.

 Receive a stipend of $80-105,000 per year, along with other support including reimbursement for health care insurance.

 Develop new skills.
 Every fellowship includes a yearlong Professional Development program.
 Commencing with a two-week orientation, we host a series of trainings and workshops in areas including policy, leadership, and communications designed to maximize each fellow’s proficiency in the qualifications used as benchmarks for Senior Executive Service (SES) recruitment by the U.S. Government.